Viewing Distance Calculator

 Why does screen resolution affect viewing distance?

-Higher resolution generally means more pixels packed into the same area, so you can sit closer before the image structure becomes visible.
-In this calculator, that idea appears as a simple acuity limit based on screen height.
-However, for many typical home theater distances, the field-of-view target is already farther away than the acuity limit, so switching from 1080p to 4K may not change the final recommendation.
+Higher resolution means more pixels packed into the same area, so you can sit closer before the image structure becomes visible.
+In this calculator, that idea appears as a sharpness floor based on screen height and the one-arcminute acuity rule: about 3.2 picture heights for 1080p, 1.6 for 4K, and 0.8 for 8K.
+At relaxed and balanced angles the field-of-view target is usually farther away than the floor, so switching from 1080p to 4K may not change the recommendation.
+At the immersive 40° setting, the 1080p floor takes over and the calculator moves the seat back.

 What is the best viewing angle for movies versus gaming?